-Alpha is a three component low noise feedback, velocity output broadband seismometer designed by Dr. C.M.
+The Alpha-TA120-VEL is a low noise, three component feedback, velocity output, broadband seismometer designed by Dr. C.M.
 Güralp.
-In the 1970's and 1980's Dr. Güralp, set out the standards for miniature surface and borehole broadband seismometers.
+In the 1970's and 1980's Dr. Güralp, set out the standard for miniature surface and bore-hole broadband seismometers.
 The seismometer is based on orthogonal three axis low noise sensor modules with double nested feedback loop topology.

-The ALPHA family sensors are a three components low noise feedback velocity output broadband seismometer suitable for local, regional and teleseismic recording.
+The ALPHA family of sensors are three component low noise feedback velocity output broadband seismometers, suitable for local, regional and teleseismic recording.

 - Single or large scale seismic networks